Neverpay-Labs/.github/profile/README.md

 * **`Contribute`**: The `neverpay` protocol is our primary focus.
 Fork it, test it, break it, enhance it.
 All skill levels are needed to nurture the ghost.
 * **`Discuss`**: Join the whispers in our [RESTRICTED] communication channels.
 Access requires a successful "evasion trial" on the `neverpay` testnet.
 * **`Think`**: Read our research, question our motives, and explore the concepts we champion.
 True contribution begins with understanding.

----

-_"The most valuable transaction is the one that never occurs."_